-Do students have to participate in all Collegiate Pursuits programs to be part of these shows?
+Do students have to participate in all Collegiate Pursuits programs or be a member of Pursuits to be part of these shows?

 No. Students audition for each show individually.

 In order to hold students accountable to the ideals and behaviors of the collegiate industry, strikes will be given out for specific instances in the audition process.
 If a student receives 2 strikes, they are unable to audition for the next Pursuits Production.
 If a student receives 3 strikes, they are unable to audition for the rest of the Pursuits Season.
 Instances that warrant a strike include: